WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Replace the **Create** _POST_ action with the following code to insert a new entity in the table storage.
+1. Replace the **Create** _POST_ action with the following code to insert a new entity in the Table Storage.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-TableStorageCreate_)